-The Foundation holds endowment funds restricted to specific organizations but with restrictions on use of annual grantmaking.
-When accepting these gifts, the criteria, procedure and distribution policy for grantmaking is agreed upon with the donor or donor’s representative.
-This type of fund may make grants to a government entity such as the public schools or cultural institution.
-In these cases, the staff provides oversight of use of funding to comply with donor suggestions.
-All general Due Diligence Procedures are followed as well as communication with the entity as to the specific program supported by the funding.
-The organization will describe the program within a request for the funding and report on use of funds at the completion of the grant period.
+The Foundation holds endowment funds restricted to specific organizations but with restrictions on use of annual grant funding.
+When accepting these gifts, the criteria, procedure, and distribution policy for grantmaking is agreed upon with the donor or donor’s representative.
+This type of fund may make grants to a government entity such as public schools or cultural institutions.
+In these cases, Foundation Staff provides oversight of use of funding to comply with donor wishes and the Foundation’s Purpose.
+All general Due Diligence Procedures shall be followed as well as communication with the entity as to the specific program or operation supported by the funding.
+Generally, the organization would describe any relevant programs or operations within a request for the funding and, when requested, report on use of funds at the completion of the grant period.

 Grant Distributions from Organization Beneficiary Funds

 Nonprofit agencies with endowments or those with donor-designated endowments are notified annually of the amount available for distribution and must notify the Foundation in writing to receive payment of that distribution.
-All requests for distribution require the approval of the Foundation’s President & CEO with oversight of the Foundation’s BOT.
-Checks are prepared within a week to ten (10) days of receipt of required documentation.
+All requests for distribution require the approval of the President/CEO with oversight of the Foundation Board of Trustees.
+Checks are normally prepared within 15 business days of receipt of required documentation.

-Staff complete Due Diligence Procedures.
-Annually each organization must: comply with corporate and charitable regulations as outlined in 1a. above and provide a listing of current members of the board of directors or other appropriate advisory committee.
+Foundation Staff verifies the organization’s current IRS tax status through Charity Check, confirms general information on the organization’s mission and programs, checks for state compliance online with New Mexico Corporation Commission/PRC, and re-evaluates the organization’s activities for consistency with the Foundation’s Purpose, Mission, Vision and Values, including its anti-hate and anti-racism principles.
+Annually, each organization must comply with corporate and charitable regulations as outlined in 1a. above.

 Donor-Advised Grants from Endowed and Non-Endowed Funds

-Donor-advised funds allow donors to recommend grants from the fund they establish, subject to certain legal restrictions.
+Donor-advised funds provide donors with the enjoyment and privilege of recommending grants from the fund they establish, subject to certain legal and other restrictions, including the Foundation’s ultimate decision-making authority under the terms of any agreement with the donor.
 Grants from a donor-advised fund can be made any time throughout the year.
+Certain grants from donor-advised funds may trigger IRS Expenditure Responsibility or Expenditure Equivalency Procedures due to type of organization or use of funding.
+See Appendix A for more information regarding Expenditure Responsibility Procedures.
+The Pension Protection Act 2006 does not distinguish between Endowed and Non-Endowed Funds, but imposes certain Expenditure Responsibility Procedures.
+See Appendix A.2.

-A donor-advisor completes and submits a Grant Recommendation Form or composes a letter or email clearly identifying the fund and the potential grantee.
-Staff verifies the donor’s relationship to the potential grantee and use of grant dollars.
-In keeping with the Foundation’s Grantmaking Policies and Procedures, as well as applicable federal legislation and IRS regulations:
+A donor-advisor completes and submits a Grant Recommendation Form or writes a letter or electronic communication clearly identifying the Fund and the potential Grantee.
+Foundation Staff verifies the donor’s relationship, if any, to the potential grantee and use of grant dollars.
+In keeping with these Foundation Grantmaking Policies and Procedures as well as applicable federal legislation and IRS regulations:

-Donors, advisors or related parties may not receive goods or services for any recommended grant to any organization including, benefits such as tickets or invitations to events which carry a monetary value.
-Foundation grants must be entirely for charitable purposes.
+Donors, advisors, or related parties may not receive goods or services for any recommended grant to any organization including benefits such as tickets or invitations to events which carry a monetary value.
+Foundation grants must be entirely for charitable purposes;

-Federal legislation prohibits a donor-advised fund from making grants, loans, compensation or similar payments (including expense reimbursements to donors, advisors or other disqualified persons).
+Federal legislation prohibits donor-advised funds from making grants, loans, compensation or similar payments (including expense reimbursements to donors, advisors or other disqualified persons);

-Advisors may include special instructions such as noting grants made anonymously or designating a specific program and/or purpose of the grant.
+Advisors may, subject to Foundation approval, include special instructions such as noting grants made anonymously or designating a specific program and/or purposes of the grant; and

-Advisors may not make grants to satisfy a legally binding pledge.
+Advisors may not recommend, and the Foundation shall not award grants to satisfy a legally binding pledge.